philjoseph/philjoseph.github.io/_posts/2016-04-11-startup-made-in-cloud.markdown

 </div>

 Bottom line, we have now all tools we need to run a startup, at almost no cost.

-> Note: I did not write about the sales operation, since we used Salesforce.com that is not low cost..
-I will be glad to hear about good new CRM on the cloud.
+> Note: I did not write about the sales operation, since we used Salesforce.com that is expensive and not offering a great user experience.
+I've looked for a good, nice, simple and cheap CRM over the cloud with no clear findings.
+If you have a recommendation, please post it here.

 In another post, I will talk about the Cloud from the development and the DevOp perspective.